 9. Take Care Of Your Physical And Mental Well-Being

 Optimal brain function depends on good health.
 Consistent sleep, a nutrient-rich diet, hydration, and regular exercise directly affect your ability to concentrate and retain information.
+When your body is well-rested and supplied with essential nutrients, your brain performs at its best, improving memory, problem-solving skills, and overall cognitive performance.

 10. Reflect Weekly To Evaluate What’s Working